The Lancaster School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 We are all responsible for ensuring that each child remains safe.
 Miss Haughton is the Designated Safeguarding Lead (DSL) at The Lancaster School with Mrs Bell and Miss Page as deputies.
-The Governor with responsibility for safeguarding in our school is Mr Brian Main.
+The Governor with responsibility for safeguarding in our school are Mr Brian Main and Ms Heather Saunders.
 All have received DSL training from Lincolnshire County Council and attend refresher training.

 The Lincoln Safeguarding Children Partnership can be contacted on 01522 782111 or email LSCP@lincolnshire.gov.uk.